dennisallard/rms0-mssql-express/README.md

 Once you have the above image running, you can connect to it from MS SQL Server Management Studio (SSMS).

-After you install and dockder run the above container on your localhost, you may admin the database using SSMS.
+After you install and docker run the above container on your localhost, you may admin the database using SSMS.
 Install SSMS then login to it using the following login inputs:

     Server type: Database Engine
     Server name: localhost